owncloud-archive/promo/README.md

 The logo is white on dark blue (#1d2d44).
 It should not be used differently, especially not inversed.
 The name »ownCloud« can be optionally left out though.

 The typeface of the logo (or similar ones) should not be used anywhere else.
-Instead use [Open Sans](https://en.wikipedia.org/wiki/Open_Sans), in regular weight.
-Use bold sparingly and only for selected emphasis.
+Instead use [Open Sans](https://en.wikipedia.org/wiki/Open_Sans), in light weight (not regular!).
+Use semibold (not bold!) sparingly and only for selected emphasis.